pachyderm/pachyderm/doc/docs/2.1.x/contributing/coding-conventions.md

 ### Testing

 - All packages and significant functionality must come with test coverage.
+- Local unit tests should pass before pushing to GitHub (`make localtest` or `make integration-tests` for integrations).
+- Use short flag for local tests only.
-- Avoid waiting for asynchronous things to happen (e.g. waiting 10 seconds and assuming that a service will be afterward).
-Instead you try, wait, retry, etc. with a limited number of tries.
-If possible use a method of waiting directly (e.g. 'flush commit' is much better than repeatedly trying to read from a commit).
+- Avoid waiting for asynchronous things to happen; If possible, use a method of waiting directly (e.g. 'flush commit' is much better than repeatedly trying to read from a commit).
+- Run single tests or tests from a single package; the Go tool only supports tests that match a regular expression (for example, `go test -v ./src/path/to/package -run ^TestMyTest`).

 ---